-Fairbairn Golf Club (FGC) is an 18-hole, Par 70, not-for-profit, public golf course located on the north-east corner of the Canberra International Airport precinct ... but its inception and development are intimately linked to the Royal Australian Air Force (RAAF) - this genesis being recognised by the inclusion of an aviation theme on our Club logo.
+Fairbairn Golf Club (FGC) is an 18-hole, Par 70, not-for-profit, public golf course located on the north-east corner of the Canberra International Airport precinct ... but its inception and development are intimately linked to the Royal Australian Air Force (RAAF).